ah100101/chasing-alex-run/content/posts/climbing-kilimanjaro.md

 Climbing Kilimanjaro is a non-technical climb (i.e. you don't need crampons or ropes tethering you to the mountain) but it is the fourth highest of the Seven Summits.
 The high altitude (particularly for lifetime sea-level Chicago-land natives) will be a significant factor.

-Additionally, Kilimanjaro is the tallest free standing mountain (not part of a mountain range) in the world, as well as, a dormant volcano.
-The top is capped with glaciers with summit temperatures that vary between 20 and -20 degrees Fahrenheit.
+Additionally, Kilimanjaro is the tallest free standing mountain (not part of a mountain range) in the world and a dormant volcano.
+The top is capped with glaciers with summit temperatures varying between 20 and -20 degrees Fahrenheit.
 Individuals that climb to the summit of Kilimanjaro will pass through five distinct climates:

 * Bushland
 * Rainforest